randomstring/dotemacs/README.md

  pip install rope jedi flake8 importmagic yapf autopep8
 ```

+## Problems

+If emacs gets stuck loading a package, you may need to manually refresh the packages with ``package-refresh-contents``.
+Although ``.emacs`` should handle this automatically now.

 ## Acknowledgments

 There were many sources of inspiration here are a few: